ammuench/CardMatch/README.md

 Ensure you have [Angular CLI](https://github.com/angular/angular-cli) version 1.0.2 or later installed globally so you can access the `ng` command from any command prompt.

+Clone this repo locally, and run `npm i` from root.

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+When that's all done, run `ng serve` from root for a live dev server.
+Navigate to [http://localhost:4200/](http://localhost:4200/).
 The app will automatically reload if you change any of the source files.

+When running a local server, you can use [Augury](https://augury.angular.io/) for Chrome to view and inspect the state of services and components

 ## Live Demo!